Hanane-Boubenider1/Blockchain-Voting-App/README.md

 ##  License

-This project was developed as part of an academic program at ENSIA.
-Feel free to use, adapt, and build upon it for educational purposes.
+This project was developed as part of the ENSIA Artificial Intelligence Engineering curriculum.
+It is shared for educational and portfolio purposes.